A Big Picture Look at Professional Learning Communities

 • PLCs measure their effectiveness on the basis of results rather than intentions.

-• All programs, policies, and practices are continually assessed on the basis of their impact
+• All programs, policies, and practices are continually assessed on the basis of their impact on student learning.

 • All staff members receive relevant and timely information on their effectiveness in